kristoffer-tungland/DependencyInjection.SourceGenerator/README.md

 }
 ```

-You can then use it as shown in the previous examples.
+You can then use the generated extension method as shown in the previous examples.